 You’ll have to itemize and use Schedule A.

-If you make no more than $100,000 a year, put the amount of insurance premiums you paid last year on Line 13.
+If you make no more than $100,000 a year, you’ll fill in the amount of mortgage insurance premiums you paid last year.
 Don’t include pre-paid premiums for this year.
 You’re doing taxes based on last year’s income and expenses, so this year’s premiums don’t count even if you pre-paid them last year.
 (More about deducting prepaid and upfront mortgage insurance here.)

 If your adjusted gross income is between $100,000 and $109,000, use the worksheet included with Schedule A to figure out how much you get to deduct.